jalessandrelli/jalessandrelli.github.io/readings.md

 **Deceased readings:**

 - ~~Thursday, 5/16 @ Literary Arts, Portland, OR, with Margot Kahn, A.M.
-Rosales and Ed Skoog, for the Portland Review Spring Reading Celebration~~
+Rosales and Ed Skoog, for the Portland Review Spring Reading Celebration.~~

 - ~~Friday, 4/5 @ Mission Creek Festival, Iowa City, IA, with a whole slaw of other great writers/publishers.
-Lit Walk Reading, Book Fair and Publishing Reimagined panel.~~
+Lit Walk Reading, Book Fair and Publishing Reimagined panel~~

 - ~~Friday, 3/29 @ No Fair/Fair, Portland, OR, with Hajara Quinn, Amy Lawless, Montreux Rotholtz and a whole slaw of other amazing poets~~